Breath is the simple key to more satisfaction in your sex life.

 Your breathing is unique: it is the only function that can be performed consciously as well as unconsciously, and it can be completely voluntary or involuntary.
 Breathing is the bridge between mind and body, the connection between consciousness and unconsciousness.
 It is the key to health and wellness, a function we can learn to regulate and develop in order to improve our physical, mental and spiritual well-being (Weil, 2012).

-When you begin to consciously connect with your breath and breathe slower and deeper, you recruit the diaphragm and expand from the belly rather than contracting the muscles in the neck and upper ribs.
+When you begin to adopt a more mindful breath, and breathe slower and deeper, you recruit the diaphragm and expand from the belly rather than contracting the muscles in the neck and upper ribs.
 By doing this you can actually shift your brain activity from functional Beta waves into the more relaxed Alpha state.
 When we combine this with soft, sensual touch and connection to sexual energy during a tantric massage session the chattering thoughts of the mind tend to quieten down and we begin to hear and feel the quieter, subtler sounds of the body.

 This is an expansion of a very simple breath exercise I use with my clients at the beginning of a session.
 It draws the awareness to the one focal point of the breath, moving away from the distraction of the chattering mind, and gives an anchor to come back to when the mind (inevitably) does drift back in.